RedisLabs/redislabs-docs/content/rs/monitoring-metrics/prometheus-integration.md

 To get started with custom monitoring:

-1. Create a folder called 'prometheus' on your local machine:
+1. Create a directory called 'prometheus' on your local machine:

     - Within that folder, create a file called 'prometheus.yml'
     - Copy and paste the following contents into the yml file, replacing `<cluster_name>` with your redis cluster FQDN: